Epidemic spreading under mutually independent intra- and inter-host pathogen evolution

-Equation (\ref{Boundary}) shows that $\sigma_c$ depends not only on the epidemiological characteristics of the pathogen ($\mu,R_0$), but also on the initial condition, here captured by the number of infected individuals $\I = \rho(t = 0) N$.
-If $\I$ is large the critical rate $\sigma_c$ becomes lower, in effect expanding the bounds of the mutated phase.
-To understand this consider the evolutionary paths followed by the pathogens as they reproduce.
-These paths represent random trajectories in \textit{fitness space}, each starting from $F_i(0) = 1$, and with a small probability crossing the critical fitness $F_c$.
+\textbf{ Time sensitivity}.\ Equation (\ref{Boundary}) shows that $\sigma_c$ depends not only on the epidemiological characteristics of the pathogen ($\alpha_0,R_0$), but also on the initial condition, here captured by the number of infected individuals $\I = \eta(t = 0) N$.
+If $\I$ is large the critical rate $\sigma_c$ becomes lower, in effect expanding the bounds of the mutation-driven phase.
+To understand this consider the evolutionary paths followed by all pathogens as they spread.
+These paths represent random trajectories in \textit{fitness space}, starting from $\psi_0 = 1$, the wild-type, and with a small probability crossing the critical fitness $\psi_c$.
 The more such attempts are made, the higher the chances that at least one of these paths will be successful.
-Therefore, a higher initial prevalence $\I$ of the pathogen increases the probability for the appearance of a critical mutation, enabling a mutated phase under a lower $\sigma$.
-Indeed, in Fig.\ \ref{Fig2}d we find that the phase boundary shifts towards lower $\sigma_c$ as the initial prevalence is increased (grey shaded lines).
+Therefore, a higher initial prevalence $\I$ of the pathogen increases the probability $P$ for the appearance of a critical mutation, enabling a mutation-driven phase even under a relatively small $\sigma$.
+In simple words, even rare mutations may occur if the initial pathogen pool ($\I$) is large enough. \cite{Silander:2007,Krakauer:2002,Elena:2007,Jiang:2010} Indeed, in Fig.\ \ref{FigPhasesI0}d we find that the phase boundary shifts towards lower $\sigma_c$ as the initial prevalence is increased (grey shaded lines).
+Hence, the greater is $\I$, the broader are the conditions that enable mutation-driven contagion.

-\textbf{ Hysteresis}.\ This dependence on $\I$ indicates that the transition of Eq.\ (\ref{Boundary}) behaves differently if we approach it from the pandemic state or from the healthy state.
-To observe this let us fix the mutation rate at $\sigma = 0.1$ and gradually increase $R_0$, seeking the critical point where the system shifts to the mutated phase.
-This is mapped to a vertical trajectory in the $\sigma,R_0$ plane (Fig.\ \ref{Fig2}d, yellow dashed line).
-At each value of $R_0$ we instigate an outbreak with $\rho(0) = 0.2$, and observe its long-term prevalence $\rho$.
-For small $R_0$ this outbreak decays and the system reverts to the healthy state $\rho = 0$.
-However, as we transition into the mutated phase, here predicted at $R_0 = R_{\rm High} = 0.6$, the pathogen turns pandemic and its prevalence abruptly changes to $\rho \approx 0.85$.

-To reverse this transition the na\"{i}ve approach is to push $R_0$ slightly below this critical point, for instance, by practicing social distancing to reduce transmission.
-The challenge is that now, moving in the opposite direction - from large to small $R_0$ - our initial condition is pandemic, with prevalence of order unity ($\sim 85\%$), and hence $\I \sim N$.
-Under these conditions, Eq.\ (\ref{Boundary}) predicts that, for a fixed $\sigma$, the critical $R_0$ is now lower, at $R_{\rm Low} = 0.35$.
-This results in a hysteresis phenomenon, in which criticality occurs at different points depending on the state from which we approach the transition (Fig.\ \ref{Fig2}e).